Voxscript/voxscript.github.io/README.md

 To get started with VoxScript, follow these simple steps:

 1. **Install VoxScript:** Add VoxScript to your Microsoft Teams environment.
+2. Give it a try!
+If you like it, feel free purchase a subscription to help us with OpenAI usage costs!
 3. **Explore Features:** Familiarize yourself with the various functionalities available.
 4. **Stay Informed:** Regularly check our documentation for updates and best practices.